aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 šūnā (1 ha)

-**Procedure:** First, allotment gardens and ochards from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 were reclassified to value 1, others as 0).
-Once reclassified, layer was aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
+**Procedure:** First, allotment gardens and ochards from the [Landscape classification](#Ch05.03) are selected (values between 400 and 500 are reclassified to value 1, others as 0).
+Once reclassified, layer is aggregated to EGV resolution using the workflow `egvtools::input2egv()` by calculating arithmetic mean, thus results in a cover fraction.
 During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing